 What is a package locker?

-Package lockers are a popular package intake, storage, and pick-up solution.
-Property managers install package lockers in a convenient location, usually the building’s lobby.
+Package lockers for apartment buildings are a popular package intake, storage, and pick-up solution.
+Property managers install package lockers conveniently, usually in the building’s lobby.

 In some cases, each apartment unit has its own designated locker compartment.
 Alternatively, the lockers can be unassigned, in which case residents are told which locker the courier placed their packages in.

-Most modern package lockers are electronic, meaning you can open them by entering a digital PIN or code instead of using a physical key.
-This also means that couriers can easily open the lockers with their designated PIN.
+Most modern package lockers are electronic, meaning you can open them by entering a digital PIN or code instead of a physical key.
+Couriers can also easily open the lockers with their designated PIN.
 Smart lockers may also pair with a mobile app so tenants can manage their deliveries or receive push notifications on their phones when they’ve received a delivery.

 What is a package room?

-As the name implies, a package room is a dedicated room in your apartment building where couriers can drop off packages, and residents can pick them up.
-This easily thwarts porch pirates that would otherwise take advantage of packages left in front of door.
-In contrast to package lockers, which require installing large metal containers that can take up valuable space, package rooms make use of existing space — you only need an access control solution for the room.
+As the name implies, a package room is a dedicated room in your apartment building where couriers can drop off packages and residents can pick them up.
+This easily thwarts porch pirates that would otherwise take advantage of packages left in front of the door.
+In contrast to package lockers, which require installing large metal containers that can take up valuable space, package rooms use existing space — you only need an access control solution for the room.

 Watch how ButterflyMX’s package room works: